Airline: Deregulation

 The 1978 U.S. airline industry deregulation lowered federally controlled barriers for new airlines just as a downturn in the nation's economy occurred.
 New start-ups entered during the downturn, during which time they found aircraft and funding, contracted hangar and maintenance services, trained new employees, and recruited laid-off staff from other airlines.

 Major airlines dominated their routes through aggressive pricing and additional capacity offerings, often swamping new start-ups.
 In the place of high barriers to entry imposed by regulation, the major airlines implemented an equally high barrier called loss leader pricing.
 In this strategy an already established and dominant airline stomps out its competition by lowering airfares on specific routes, below the cost of operating on it, choking out any chance a start-up airline may have.
 The industry side effect is an overall drop in revenue and service quality.
 Since deregulation in 1978 the average domestic ticket price has dropped by 40%.
 So has airline employee pay.
-By incurring massive losses, the airlines of the USA now rely upon a scourge of cyclical Chapter 11 bankruptcy proceedings to continue doing business.
+After incurring massive losses, the airlines of the USA relied upon Chapter 11 bankruptcy proceedings to continue doing business.
 America West Airlines (which has since merged with US Airways) remained a significant survivor from this new entrant era, as dozens, even hundreds, have gone under.

 In many ways, the biggest winner in the deregulated environment was the air passenger.
 Although not exclusively attributable to deregulation, indeed the U.S. witnessed an explosive growth in demand for air travel.
 Many millions who had never or rarely flown before became regular fliers, even joining frequent flyer loyalty programs and receiving free flights and other benefits from their flying.
 New services and higher frequencies meant that business fliers could fly to another city, do business, and return the same day, from almost any point in the country.
 Air travel's advantages put long-distance intercity railroad travel and bus lines under pressure, with most of the latter having withered away, whilst the former is still protected under nationalization through the continuing existence of Amtrak.